phephephe/creo_virtualis/README.md

 ## Credit

-I had looked into making creating VMs more dynamically for a while but https://ctrlnotes.com/vagrant-advanced-examples/ article gave me the idea to try to do it this way.
+I had looked into creation of VMs more dynamically for a while but https://ctrlnotes.com/vagrant-advanced-examples/ article gave me the idea to try to do it this way.

 ## ToDo